expert care for lasting back pain relief

 Plantar Fasciitis, also known as Policemans Heel, is an inflammation of the Plantar Fascia.
 One of the main symptoms is a sharp pain around the bottom of your foot, around your heel and arch.
 Plantar Fasciitis is common in runners and can be caused by the type of shoes you wear, especially high heels for women, your foot structure, playing sports, exercising without stretching or warming up, and the type of surfaces you walk or exercise on.

-Foot physiotherapy treatment can include hands-on joint mobilization, shockwave therapy, stretching, myofascial release, and strapping techniques.
+Plantar Fasciitis treatment can include hands-on joint mobilization, shockwave therapy, stretching, myofascial release, and strapping techniques, short-term pain reduction in 2-4 weeks, noticeable improvement takes 6-8 weeks, but a full recovery usually takes 3-6 months.

 Achilles Tendonitis